Legal

 18. Assignment

 (a) SafePulse may transfer its rights and responsibilities under these Terms and Conditions to another suitable company without your consent.
-SafePulse can assign its rights under the maintenance agreement to ensure business continuity and flexibility.
 By agreeing to these Terms and Conditions, you consent to any such transfer.

-(d) After the transfer, you will deal directly with the new company for all maintenance matters including scheduled visits, emergency callouts, and billing enquiries.
-The new company will handle all ongoing maintenance obligations and you should direct all communications to them.
+(d) After the transfer, you will deal directly with the new company for all maintenance matters.

 (f) This assignment clause survives even if these Terms and Conditions end for any reason.